QAnalysts-Kirkland/Tools/README.md

 Usage: ./genfile.sh <size_in_mb> <filename>

 Example: ./genfile.sh 10 ~/Desktop/file.txt will generate a 10mb file named 'file.txt' on the desktop.
-Directing to a drive and using a mb count higher than the driveâs capacity will fill up the drive.
+Directing to a drive and using a mb count higher than the drive's capacity will fill up the drive.

 WARNING: This program will not ask you twice!
 Linux will let you fill up your hard drive if you tell it to!